HarshaFarenjiya/Auto-.csv-import-to-PostgreSQL-db/README.md

 ## How to use?

 1. Download and install PostgreSQL and pgAdmin as instructed above.
-2. Download .exe file and place it in a new folder.
+2. Download .py file and place it in a new folder.
 3. Place any .csv file in that new folder also.
-4. Execute the .exe file and get your desired data in PostgreSQL database.
+4. Run the file and get your desired data in PostgreSQL database.

 </div>